Construction Injury Overview

 It also helps to become more familiar with these terms and concepts to become a better advocate for yourself.
 This section and the related articles are a great place to start.

 OSHA Safety Regulations

-OSHA regulations are not the only legal standards to which a property owner, general contractor, or sub-contractor may be held in determining liability for a construction accident.
-Often the property owner or general contractor will have his or her own set of safety rules, either generally applicable or specific to the construction project at hand, designed to protect those performing work on the project.
+OSHA regulations are not the only legal standards to which a property owner, general contractor, or sub-contractor may be held.
+The property owner or general contractor may have their own set of safety rules.
+These rules might either be generally applicable or specific to the construction project.
+These rules are designed to protect those performing work on the project.
 Violations of these regulations may serve to support a claim for a construction accident.
-See OSHA FAQs for more information.

 If you have been injured as a result of an accident at a construction site, there are a number of things you can do to protect yourself and your legal rights: